All posts

 install

-curl -fsSL https://raw.githubusercontent.com/tamdogood/parler-ai/main/scripts/install.sh | sh
+curl -fsSL https://raw.githubusercontent.com/tamdogood/parler-protocol/main/scripts/install.sh | sh

 parler connect